perwin/imfit/docs/config_file_format.md

     I_0   100     1,500
     h     50      5,500

-### Multiple function blocks
+### Multiple function sets

-Multiple function blocks can be included in a configuration file; these indicate different sets of image functions which share common centers (i.e, x0,y0 locations on the image).
+Multiple function sets can be included in a configuration file; these indicate different sets of image functions which share common centers (i.e, x0,y0 locations on the image).